makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 ```

 Once the command has succeeded, `path/to/my_backup.dump` will be fully anonymized.
 You will be free
-to download and restore it to your local environment without any security concerns.
+to download and restore it on your local environment without any security concerns.

 ::: info
 We know that a slow anonymization process can be a pain in the ass.
 That's why a meticulous work has been